arnaudroger/SimpleFlatMapper/README.md

 ========

 New Results, with better consistency.
 Use a slightly modified BoneCP and PreparedStatement cache.
 Use JMH to with sample mode.
-I still need to validate the mysql and hsqldb result via a profiler.
+I still need to validate the mysql.
-I will try to see how to get the static mapper closer to Roma.
+I will try to see how to get the static mapper closer to Roma by changing the error handling at field level.
 Because Roma assume that there is a 1 to 1 match between column and property it does not check for a column change between query.
+Roma is slower on the real database benchmark because it's using column name lookup.

 See [orm-benchmarks](https://github.com/arnaudroger/orm-benchmark) for more details.